andrew-codes/devtools/readme.md

 ## What's Included?

 All configured software is located under `./software/*`.
 All features of software are located under the software's features directory.
-For OS specific configuration, there will be a `osx` or `windows` directory parent to the features.
+For OS specific configuration, see feature's sub-directory by OS name, e.g., `osx` or `windows`.
 See the `README.md` for each software and feature for more details.